loganmarchione/loganmarchione.com/content/posts/2021/09/index.md

 ## Why AWS?

 As much as I don't like to give Jeff Bezos more money, my new employer (post on that coming soon!) is heavily invested in AWS.
-As such, I thought this would be the perfect time to migrate my site.
+Therefore, I thought this would be the perfect time to migrate my site.
 I could simplify my site's workflow, and learn AWS/Terraform at the same time.
 Plus, AWS has many ways to host a site, so I can explore multiple options under one vendor.

 ## Lightsail or EC2